-Special needs accommodations such as sign language interpreters or large print materials can be arranged with advance notice.
-See Special Needs Access for details.
+Accommodations for people with a disability, such as sign language interpreters or large print materials, can be arranged with advance notice.
+See Disability Access for details.

 House Public Information Services has created a series of short videos about testifying before a committee.
 Senate Media Services has created a video on "Tips on Testifying Before a Legislative Committee" as well.